framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 In CFML we have an `if` statement.
 If the condition is true, the first group of statements is executed, else the second group of statements is executed.
 In functional languages like Clojure, `if` is an expression (a special form) and it takes a condition and two expressions.
 If the condition is true, the first expression is evaluated, else the second expression is evaluated.
-It's more like the tertiary operator
+It's more like the ternary operator
 `? :` in CFML.

 Also, it's important to note that Clojure has strong views on what is true and false.
 You'll hear of "truthy" and "falsey" in the Clojure